enzoSorano/AssemblyGame/ReadMe.md

 3. Physics update of the game entity.
 4. Fixed point math.
 5. Collision detection between game entities.
 6. A score indicator as a 7-segment LED.
-7. Data driven path movement for the duck.
-8. Sprite animations.

 # Ball Crush Game - Made In 68000k Assembly.